 Hybrid cars give some benefit in congested areas but the benefit is small, the extra outlay is large and the number of miles taken to recoup the higher price is unrealistic.
 There is no place for biofuels.
 LPG should be encouraged as being much cleaner than diesel or even petrol but without the limitations of a fully electric car or the poor returns for outlay with a hybrid.
 It would be good if dual fuel cars could be factory produced rather than needing conversions.
 The motor industry should be encouraged to invest in this duel fuel technology.
 The main problem is that it requires two tanks for the two fuels, but it might be acceptable to make the petrol tank smaller to accommodate the LPG tank.

 The internal combustion engine is by no means the only cause of pollution.
-Even household products such as shampoo, oven cleaner and detergent have been implicated in producing PM2.5 particles that cause respiratory deterioration.73Volatile chemical products emerging as largest petrochemical source of urban organic emissions.
-The tendency to blame motor vehicles for all pollution seems unjustified and it is worth examining other factors too.
-These particles do seem to be very significant, even down to low levels74Americans Still Dying From Air Pollution and so we should look at all sources.
+Even household products such as shampoo, oven cleaner and detergent have been implicated in producing PM2.5 particles that cause respiratory deterioration.75Volatile chemical products emerging as largest petrochemical source of urban organic emissions.
+The tendency to blame motor vehicles for all pollution is unjustified as there are other factors too.
+Particles are very significant, even down to low levels75Americans Still Dying From Air Pollution and so we should look at all sources.

 A rational plan has to be based on evidence and honesty.
 We have seen much dishonesty from the motor industry, especially VW.
 Even scientists who promote the green agenda prefer post-truth to veracity.
 Simply ditching diesels, let alone all internal combustion engines, is not a valid or realistic choice.
 Perhaps road tax should be based on real-world pollution rather than the irrelevance of carbon dioxide emissions but it has to be based on reality, not modified prototypes.